Panama City, Panama

 What advice to expats in Panama City have about housing?

 "When looking for housing in Panama City, it is important to research the area thoroughly and make sure it is safe and secure.
 It is also important to consider the cost of living in the area, as well as the availability of amenities such as grocery stores, restaurants, and public transportation.
 Additionally, it is important to be aware of the local laws and regulations regarding renting and leasing, as well as any additional fees or taxes that may be associated with renting or leasing.
-Finally, it is important to be aware of the local culture and customs, as this can help to ensure a smooth transition into the new home," commented one expat who moved to Panama City, Panama.
+Finally, it is important to be aware of the local culture and customs, as this can help to ensure a smooth transition into the new home," remarked one expat living in Panama City.

 What are medical services in Panama City like?